 <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">

-Right click on the Chrome plist file and select “Open with > TextWrangler”.
+When you have the Chrome plist file, right click on it and select “Open with > TextWrangler”.
 Add the below content above closing dict and plist tags.

 This is a tricky method to create a custom script app using Script Editor.
 Press ‘Command + Spacebar’ and open spotlight search box.
 Type in ‘script editor’ and open Apple’s ScriptEditor application.
 Enter the below script: